 In addition to tour companies at the Travel and Adventure Show, there were also travel product vendors.
 Here are a few items I thought were cool.

 TSA Pre – Global Entry – Global Entry is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States.
 Members enter the United States through automatic kiosks at select airports.
+This site offers a great guide on how to use it.

 Vision Global Wifi – Carry your own high-speed mobile hotspot wherever you go.